 Every joy of fatherhood brings an equal and opposite toll, tolls that add up into the emotional mélange you know too well: exhaustion, aggravation, irritability, a low bubbling anger, your favorite foods tasting bitter in your mouth, your favorite shows somehow unbearable to watch.
 You know, grumpiness.
 We’re exaggerating a bit here, yes, but grumpiness can grow into a big issue if you’re not careful.
 It’s an affliction that seems to disproportionately target dads, even the gentlest on their best days and it can fester and turn you into a full-on sourpuss who’s not enjoyable to be around.
-Here’s what to know about grumpiness and how to make it go away — or, at least, how to make the best of it for your family.
+H

 “Men characteristically present less of an emotional spectrum than women,” says Kevon Owen, an outpatient psychotherapist based in Oklahoma.
 “Anxiety looks like being grumpy, being grumpy looks like being grumpy, being overwhelmed looks like being grumpy, confusion, frustration, hunger go on and on they all look the same.”